-Summer department chair 5.00 2.00 This is not an exhaustive list, but gives a good sense of what the job currently entails.
+management in the first weeks of the summer, answer questions, monitor absences, fill out and/or sign appropriate forms, track pending curriculum.
+Address any student/faculty problem Summer department chair 5.00 200 This is not an exhaustive list, but gives a good sense of what the job currently entails.
 Oversee the development of the schedule, hiring, staffing classes, evaluations, being aware of new policies and procedures, answering student questions, counseling students, interface with multiple deans and the department, oversee the budget, supervise the classified staff, prepare annual program review, oversee, develop and support curriculum through the curriculum process, participate in curriculum tech review committee, attend DCC/IM, DCC meetings, track absences/NOA forms, solicit and track CTEA funding, set up adjunct faculty meetings, communicate with the department including communicating and explaining policies, procedures, rules, regulations and requests.
 Organize PDA group activities.
 Spearhead events such as the department holiday party and retirement parties.
 Acknowledge classified staff during classified staff recognition week.
 Represent department at Public Relations events such as Day Under the Oaks, Career Day, and various meetings.
 Orient and evaluate new adjunct faculty.
 Oversee, organize and MC the certificate awards ceremony.
 With facilities: keep in communication with Walter Chesbro about lab usage, attend meetings about rooms, labs, other spaces that the department uses, and other departments use.
 Communicate with faculty from other departments about locking doors, turning off video equipment and other matters that arise.
 Strategic and tactical planning, writing PRPP.
-Time consuming and challenging - mediating between students and instructors. work with the dean especially enrollment management in the first weeks of the summer, answer questions, monitor absences, fill out and/or sign appropriate forms, track pending curriculum.
-Address any student/faculty problem Prepare for the fall semester.
+Time consuming and challenging - mediating between students and instructors.
+Prepare for the fall semester.
+Summer department chair 5.00 2.00 answer questions, monitor absences, fill out and/or sign appropriate forms, track pending curriculum.
+Address any student/faculty problem